 iMlango is about improving education.

-iMlango is in its first phase rollout to 150,000 primary school children in Kenya, in 195 schools.
-We are delivering electronic attendance monitoring, broadband internet access via satellite, and a host of online learning resources to help teachers and students.
+The programme aims to deliver improved education outcomes to 150,000 children, in 205 schools, and delivers digital attendance monitoring, broadband internet access via satellite and a host of online learning resources to help teachers and students.
 We are aiming to bring the potential of digital learning and the digital economy to the communities around the schools too.

 iMlango is delivered by a number of companies in Kenya and the United Kingdom – working in partnership with the UK’s Department for International Development (DFID) - and is supported by the Kenyan Ministry of Education, Science and Technology.